jeffschoonover416/jeffschoonover.dev-source/posts/2020/11/html-summary-details-tags-list.md

     - jeffschoonover.dev
 slug: html-summary-details-tags
 ---

+## Create a dropdown list with just HTML

 As I was figuring out how to show filtered lists of blog posts, I came across the [HTML summary and details tags](https://www.w3schools.com/tags/tag_summary.asp).
 I put the title of the list in the `<summary>` tag, and the list itself in `<details>`.
 When you click the `<summary>` tag, it will toggle display of whatever is in `<details>`.
 Handy for simple dropdown lists without javascript.
 Check it out - I hope it helps you!